Erijl/flight-visualizer/README.md

 ## Project Structure

-The Project is divided into four main directories, each containing its own readme for more detailed information:
+The Project is divided into four main directories, some containing its own readme for more detailed information:

     /api-models - Protocol Buffer files for the SSoT data models /flightvisualizer-backend - Spring Boot backend code